PEOPLE Study: Peanut Patch May Be Effective For Children

 The desensitization that the peanut patch creates only allows the child to be protected from accidental consumption of peanut temporarily, during the treatment.
 It is still unknown if the peanut patch, and other desensitization treatments, can successfully achieve tolerance: the ability to permanently tolerate (not react to) ingesting the food without continued exposure to the allergen.

-New Treatments Still Underline Need for Prevention
+New Treatments Still Underline Need for Early Allergen Introduction

 While the advancements in this area of research are exciting, and the peanut patch seems like a relatively safe option to treat peanut allergies, there is still no true cure for food allergies.